siruguri/template_gem/README.md

 # TemplateGem

-TODO: Write a gem description
+This gem is a template that makes it easy to create your own.
+What is actually does is give you a class called Norris, which generates Chuck Norris sayings.

 ## Installation

-Add this line to your application's Gemfile:
+You don't really want to install this gem - you want to use it build your own.
+But if you must, add this line to your application's Gemfile:

     gem 'template_gem'